harvard-lil/wacz-exhibitor/README.md

 This project consists of a single `Dockerfile` derived from [the official NGINX Docker image](https://hub.docker.com/_/nginx), which can be deployed on any docker-compatible machine.

 ### Example
-The following example describes the process of deploying `warc-embed` on [fly.io](https://fly.io), a platform-as-a-service provider.
+The following example describes the process of deploying `wacz-exhibitor` on [fly.io](https://fly.io), a platform-as-a-service provider.
 1. `nginx.conf` needs to be edited.
 See comments starting with `EDIT:` in the document for instructions.
 2. Install the [`flyctl`](https://fly.io/docs/hands-on/install-flyctl/) client and [sign-in](https://fly.io/docs/hands-on/sign-in/), if not already done.
 3. Initialize and deploy the project by running the `flyctl launch` command _(use `flyctl deploy` for subsequent deploys)_.
-4. `warc-embed` is now live and visible on the [`fly.io` dashboard](https://fly.io/dashboard).
+4. `wacz-exhibitor` is now live and visible on the [`fly.io` dashboard](https://fly.io/dashboard).
 5. We highly recommend setting up a **custom domain and SSL certificate**.
 This can be done directly from the `fly.io` dashboard.
-Ideally, the target domain should be a subdomain of the website on which `warc-embed` iframes are going to be embedded: for example, `www.domain.ext` embedding an `<iframe>` from `warcembed.domain.ext`.
+Ideally, the target domain should be a subdomain of the website on which `wacz-exhibitor` iframes are going to be embedded: for example, `www.domain.ext` embedding an `<iframe>` from `wacz.domain.ext`.

 [☝️ Back to summary](#summary)